This article contains affiliate links.

 It’s so easy to get distracted when an email arrives in your inbox, isn't it?
 But there are some simple ways to ensure that you can stay focused on your to-do list and deal with emails only at set times during your day.

-We loved this example from Inner Hub® member Jen Tsang, who adds this in her email signature to set expectations with the recipient:
+We loved this example from Inner Hub® member Jen Tsang, who added this in her email signature to set expectations with the recipient:

 Use an autoresponder even when you are not out of the office.